mage-ai/mage-ai/README.md

 ## Introduction
 Mage AI aims to simplify data pre-processing.
 With a few lines of code, you can:
+- Display feature-specific statistics and visualizations.
+- Easily detect "holes" and anomalies in your data.
+- Automatically generate cleaning suggestions in your local notebook.
 - Create a data cleaning pipeline and clean your data with a few clicks.
-- Automatically generate cleaning suggestions in your local notebook
-- Display feature-specific statistics and visualizations
-- Easily detect "holes" and anomalies in your data

 Coming soon:
 - Export data cleaning pipeline and integrate into your production data pipelines.